Effective January 27, 2020

 What information we collect and how we use it

 From you directly

-Registration – Your validated email address gives you access to the Scroll network.
-At this time, a separate password is not required and no other personal information is needed to register for Scroll.
+Registration – Your validated email address, or an email address and password, gives you access to the Scroll network.
+At this time, no other personal information is needed to register for Scroll.

 From your use of the Scroll Network and Services

-- Determine how much of your payment should go to each participating publisher site you visit.
+- Determine how much of your payment should go to each participating site you visit.

 - Provide you a history of your reading across all devices.

 - Improve the provided Service using anonymous and aggregated data

 - Enforce our contractual rights with sites in the Scroll network.